 Anna Wendy Stevenson gave an online talk about her work.
 Anna Wendy is Senior lecturer and Programme Leader for the University of the Highlands and Island’s innovative BA (Hons) Applied Music degree.
 A fiddler and composer, she has performed and delivered workshops in traditional Scottish music world-wide and curated and directed events for a wide range of organisations, communities, media groups and festivals in the UK, Canada, USA, Australia and Europe.

 24 June 2.30pm Film Screening & Gaelic Singing Workshop

-Chloe Steele, UHI graduate and traditional Gaelic singer and piper from South Uist, will screen Bann nam Baghasdal, a short film documentary capturing the unique culture and lifestyle in two townships in South Uist, Scotland and Cape Breton, Nova Scotia.
-Following this, Chloe will teach a tradition Gaelic song.
-No prior experience is required!
+Chloe Steele, UHI graduate and traditional Gaelic singer and piper from South Uist, screened Bann nam Baghasdal, a short film documentary capturing the unique culture and lifestyle in two townships in South Uist, Scotland and Cape Breton, Nova Scotia.
+Following this, Chloe taught us a traditional Gaelic song.

 24 June 3.30pm Screening of Land of Our Kin